 Plus, all our vehicles have been through a 210-point inspection and reconditioning process to ensure they're ready for the road.
-We back this up with a 90-day or 6,000-km warranty in case something goes wrong.
+If something goes wrong, we back this up with a 90-day or 6,000-km warranty.

 After completing Clutch's 100% online truck-buying process, we deliver the pickup to you -- no need to set foot in a showroom.
 You then get a 10-day 750 km test-own period.
 If you don't love your fuel-efficient truck from Clutch, you can return it for a full refund or exchange it for another vehicle.

 Check out our vast inventory of pickup trucks and find the fuel-efficient pickup that meets your needs.